rackycz/yii3web/README.md

 What was added/modififed:

 - CSS Bootstrap was added and the main menu was created
-    - Rendered using `Yiisoft\Yii\Widgets\Menu` from https://github.com/yiisoft/yii-widgets to render the menu
+    - Rendered using `Yiisoft\Yii\Widgets\Menu` from https://github.com/yiisoft/yii-widgets